 Introduction

-The improvements of aviation and industrial gas turbine performances such as the efficiency have been demanded seriously because of worsening global environmental problems and concern for the depletion of fossil fuel.
-Due to these social demands, many studies for an axial compressor constituting gas turbine have been carried out in order to particularly increase the efficiency and the pressure ratio per a single stage and extend the stable operating flow range.
+Demand for the improvements in aviation and industrial gas turbine performances in terms of, for example, efficiency has been exponentially increasing due to the worsening global environmental problems and the concern for the depletion of fossil fuels.
+In light of these social demands, various studies related to an axial-compressor-constituting gas turbine have been carried out to specifically increase the efficiency and the pressure ratio per single stage and to extend the stable operating flow range.

-In the axial compressor constituting gas turbine, an open impeller is generally used as the rotor impeller.
-In such compressor, the clearances inevitably presence between the rotating blade tips and the stationary shroud casing wall.
-As a consequence, flow through the tip clearance is generated by the pressure difference between the blade pressure and suction surfaces and then influences the loss generation significantly by the generation of the tip leakage vortex [1-6].
-Moreover, the interface between the tip leakage flow and the main flow is moved toward the upstream as the flow rate decreases.
-When this interface reaches the cascade inlet, the blockage due to the tip leakage flow influences the inception of rotating stall which is known as the one of factor for restricting the operating flow range [7, 8].
+In the aforementioned type of gas turbine, an open impeller is generally used as the rotor impeller.
+Here, clearances are inevitably present between the rotating blade tips and the stationary shroud casing wall.
+As a consequence, flow is generated through the tip clearance due to the pressure difference between the blade pressure and the suction surfaces, which subsequently affects the loss generation significantly through the generation of the tip leakage vortex [1]-[6].
+Moreover, the interface between the tip leakage flow and the main flow is shifted toward the upstream as the flow rate decreases.
+When this interface reaches the cascade inlet, the blockage due to the tip leakage flow influences the inception of the rotating stall, which is regarded as one of the factors that restricts the operating flow range [7], [8].

-A circumferential groove casing treatment (CGCT) is a one of the technique to improve the compressor aerodynamic performance.
-The CGCT controls the tip leakage flow behavior by the single or multi groove installed on the shroud casing wall and consequently shifts minimum stable flow rate toward lower flow rate.
-The influences of the groove location and the number of grooves on the expansion effect on the stable operating range have been investigated by many researchers [9-17].
-However, although there is a report that the CGCT declines the efficiency at some operating points [9], this mechanism has not been investigated.
-On the other hand, the axial compressor constituting gas turbine is generally constituted by the several pairs of rotor and stator which are referred to as stage.
-In such compressor, the blade high is gradually reduced toward the final stage.
-As a result, in the rear stage, because the tip clearance size for the rotor blade height relatively increases compared with that in the front stage, the influence of the tip leakage flow on the aerodynamic performance is increased [10, 18-21].
-Therefore, in order to intensify the improvement effect of CGCT on the aerodynamic performance of rear compressor stage, it is also required to clarify the influence of the tip clearance size on the flow phenomena generated by CGCT.
+A circumferential groove casing treatment (CGCT) is one of the techniques used to improve a compressor’s aerodynamic performance.
+The CGCT controls the tip leakage flow behaviour through the single or multi groove installed on the shroud casing wall and this consequently shifts the minimum stable flow rate toward a lower flow rate.
+The influences of the groove location and the number of grooves on the expansion effect related to the stable operating range have been investigated by numerous researchers [9]-[17].
+However, while it has been reported that the CGCT reduces the efficiency at certain operating points [9], this mechanism has not been comprehensively investigated.

+Meanwhile, the axial-compressor-constituting gas turbine is generally composed of several pairs of rotors and stators, which are referred to as ‘stages’.
+In this type of compressor, the blade height is gradually reduced toward the final stage.
+As a result, in the rear stage, since the tip clearance size for the rotor blade height increases in relation to that in the front stage, the influence of the tip leakage flow on the aerodynamic performance is increased [10], [18]-[21].
+Therefore, to intensify the improvement effect of the CGCT on the aerodynamic performance of the rear compressor stage, clarifying the influence of the tip clearance size on the flow phenomena generated by the CGCT is also crucial.